Navigation » List of Schools » Pierce College » Political Science » Political Science 001 – Government of US » Winter 2021 » Quiz 1

 Question #5

-B create a balance of power between the national government and that of the states.
+C decrease the power of the national government and to increase that of the states.

 D increase the power of the national government and to reduce that of the states.